 This is definitely an event best shared with friends!
 Perhaps you can get together a group from your hostel, or join a Lucha Libre tour like I did with Estacion Mexico.
 The more the merrier as they say, and going for a few drinks beforehand helps combat any shyness with your newly learned vocabulary!

 Top Tips for attending Lucha Libre in Mexico City

 You are not allowed any cameras inside the Arena de Mexico, your bags are searched on entry, and they will be taken off you.
 You will get it back after the show – you’re given a ticket to show in exchange.
 Water bottles and other drinks and food are not allowed either, although mobile phones are fine.

 Soft drinks, beer, and tons of Mexican snacks are available inside the arena.
 Sellers patrol the aisles offering drinks, popcorn, toffee apples, nachos, crisps and more besides.

-If you want that all-important lucha libre mask, sign up to an inclusive Lucha Libre tour with Estación Mexico who include a mask as part of your package.
+If you want that all-important lucha libre mask, sign up to a Lucha Libre tour with Estación Mexico who include a mask as part of your package.
 Alternatively, there are plenty for sale just outside the arena to buy before or after the show.
 I even saw little luchador wrestler dolls & mini wrestling rings for sale outside too!

 Cover image credit: CNLL/Alexis Salazar